-Take a ride to see the cute pandas in Chengdu Panda Breeding Base, particularly in the feeding time.
-In the afternoon, free time in the city.
+Take one-hour ride to see the cute pandas in Chengdu Panda Breeding Base, particularly in the feeding time.
+In the afternoon, enjoy the free time in the leisure city Chengdu.

-Bullet train to Chongqing, then transfer to cruise on the Three Gorges of Yangtze River.
+In the morning you will take 1.5-hour bullet train to Chongqing, then transferred to the cruise on the Three Gorges of Yangtze River.
+Overnight on the cruise.

 Day 12.
 Yichang - Wuhan

-Visit Three Gorge Dam in the morning.
-After disembark the boat, take a bullet train to Wuhan,
+Visit the Three Gorge Dam in the morning.
+After disembark the boat, take a bullet train to Wuhan.
+Overnight in Wuhan.

 Day 15.
 Yangshuo

-Arrival in Shenzhen, walk to Hong Kong, then take a metro to hotel.
+Take a 3.5-hour bullet train from Guilin to Hong Kong, then move to hotel.
 Orientation tour in Hong Kong.
+Overnight in Yangshuo

 Population: 20 million